ejfox/website/content/reading/Ferriss-Schwarzenegger-Tools Of Titans.md

 ---

+When deal-making, ask yourself: Can I trade a short-term, incremental gain for a potential longer-term, game-changing upside?
+Is there an element here that might be far more valuable in 5 to 10 years (e.g., ebook rights 10 years ago)?
+Might there be rights or options I can explicitly “carve out” and keep?
+If you can cap the downside (time, capital, etc.) and have the confidence, take uncrowded bets on yourself.
+You only need one winning lottery ticket. — location: [3329](kindle://book?action=open&asin=B01HSMRWNU&location=3329) ^ref-1712

+---
 “How to thrive in an unknowable future?
 Choose the plan with the most options.
 The best plan is the one that lets you change your plans.” — location: [3383](kindle://book?action=open&asin=B01HSMRWNU&location=3383) ^ref-24178

 ---